FACTBOX-Busy skiing: UK PM's ex-adviser accuses government of COVID failings | Health

 Cummings accused the health ministry of believing that so-called herd immunity was inevitable because if the government moved to try to suppress the spread of the coronavirus during the summer of last year, it would only rear its head again in the winter putting the health service under strain.
 So, in March last year the government was aiming to establish "herd immunity", where the virus spreads through the population to increase overall resistance, by September, he said, adding no one thought it was a "good thing".

+He also said the cabinet secretary called on the prime minister to go on television and explain herd immunity by describing it "as the old chickenpox parties".
 The government has repeatedly said that "herd immunity has never been a policy aim or part of our coronavirus strategy".

-SECRECY
+SECRECY Cummings described the secrecy surrounding decisions made by a grouping of top scientific advisers to the government as a "catastrophic mistake".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)